GabrielCalin/PlotKing/README.md

 4. The Validator checks the coherence between the plot and chapters
 5. If validation fails, the system regenerates chapters with feedback
 6. This process repeats until validation passes or max attempts are reached
+7. The Chapter Writer then generates each chapter and validates it iteratively until it meets quality and continuity criteria
-7. The final output is a complete, validated novel outline
+8. The final output is a complete, validated novel outline with full chapters

 ## Requirements